acharrex/magento2-extension-access-restriction/README.md

 ## How to use it

 - Log into your Magento back-office
-- Go to the menu "Stores > Configuration > General > General > Access Restrictions"
+- Go to the menu "Stores > Configuration > Shopigo Extensions > Access Restrictions"
 - Configure your rules
+- Set the parameter "Enabled" to "Yes"
+- Flush Magento caches from the menu "System > Tools > Cache Management"

 ## Support
-If you have any issues, open a bug report in GitHub's [issue tracker](https://github.com/shopigo/magento2-module-access-restriction/issues).
+If you have any issues, open a bug report in GitHub's [issue tracker](https://github.com/shopigo/magento2-extension-access-restriction/issues).

-## Need any help?
-Need more features?
+## Need more features?
 Please contact us to get a quote https://www.shopigo.ch/contact

 ## License